-Proposals are expected to conduct advanced preclinical studies of antiviral candidates, prepare Good Manufacturing Practice (GMP)[1] quality test batches and carry out first in human clinical safety studies.

 Proposals should thus aim to diversify and accelerate the global prophylactic and therapeutic research and development portfolio for emerging and re-emerging viral infections, and to strengthen the leading role of the EU in prophylactic and therapeutic research and development.

-Proposals should address all the following research areas:
+Proposals should address some of the following research areas:

-If necessary, finalisation of the in vitro characterisation of existing vaccine and antiviral candidates with regard to target specificity, epitope recognised, and their ability to impair or inactivate viral functions.
+Discovery and selection of candidate antivirals with consideration for cross-family, and/or intra-family and/or variant-transcending potential.

+Optimisation of selected candidates to improve potency, selectivity, pharmacokinetics, and developability, using structure-activity relationship (SAR) studies or equivalent methodologies.

+In vitro characterisation of antiviral activity, mechanism of action, and, where appropriate, resistance potential across multiple viruses or strains.

-In vivo tests in at least one animal model or, if available in humanised immune system animal models, to demonstrate the protective function of the antiviral candidates deemed sufficient for moving to first clinical trials.
+In vivo tests in at least one animal model or, if available in human organoid or organotypic models, to demonstrate the protective function of the antiviral candidates and deemed sufficient for moving to first clinical trials.

 If requested by regulators as pre-requisite for clinical studies, in vivo tests in a non-human primate model.

-Production of GMP quality test batches of the most promising candidates in the EU or the European Economic Area of the most promising therapeutics solution.
+Production of batches of the most promising antiviral candidates under GMP standard in the EU or the European Economic Area of the most promising therapeutics solution.

 First in human clinical safety studies demonstrating a clear regulatory pathway for market authorisation.
 Attention should be paid to critical biological and social factors such as sex, age, ethnicity and disability.